 Outdoor/Indoor Use: Both.
-Growth rate is much faster in the warm climate.
+The growth rate is much faster in the warm climate.

 Light Requirements: Full sun to partial shade.

 Hardiness: Grows best in the USDA Zones 4 – 9.
-Can tolerate cold down to -20F if grown in colder climate.
+Can tolerate cold down to -20F if grown in colder climates.

-Insects and Diseases: Is susceptible to aphids, leaf blight, powdery mildew.
+Insects and Diseases: Is susceptible to aphids, leaf blight, and powdery mildew.